MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## The Azure Quantum website

-With the [Azure Quantum website](https://quantum.microsoft.com/), you can run Q# code in your browser with no setup required.
+With the [Azure Quantum website](https://quantum.microsoft.com/), you can write and run Q# code in your browser or in [VS Code on the Web](https://vscode.dev/) with no setup or Azure account required.
 For more information, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 ## The Azure Quantum Development Kit (Modern QDK) Preview